-What font should we use in our report?
+Which font should we use in our report?

-Around 80% of those fonts work perfectly, when the PDF is converted to xHTML and then merged with the XBRL layer.
+Around 80% of those fonts work perfectly when the PDF is converted to xHTML and then merged with the XBRL layer.

 The last 20% are turned into so-called Unicode during the conversion process.

-Figures in Unicode are stored as graphic elements, which means they are not perfectly suited for HTML use.
+Figures in Unicode are stored as graphic elements, which means they are not suited for HTML use.
 They still work, and they still look good, but that’s because they are stored as graphics.
 The minute they are replaced with the technical amounts from the Excel template, which is needed to create the XBRL layer, the HTML will render them as real figures which will change the font.

+In most cases, our converter will be able to match the fonts without issue.
 When a font is changed to Unicode, we typically see four different scenarios:

 • Most often the font looks exactly like it did before the replacement.